vffrans/Human_influence_SDMs/README.md

 # Human_influence_SDMs
 This is the R project folder for the article entitled, "Gaps and opportunities in modeling human influence on species distributions," by Veronica F. Frans and Jianguo Liu.
-For further information, please see the corresponding research article in Nature Ecology and Evolution.
+For further information, please see the corresponding research article in *Nature Ecology & Evolution*.

 This project was run using R version 4.3.0.
 All scripts are in .rmd format.
 PDF versions of the scripts are also enclosed.